 The Sequoia tree (known in England as a "Wellingtonian") outside the front door, was falsely believed to have been placed as a commemorative tree to celebrate victory at Waterloo in 1815.
 However the seed of the Giant Sequoia did not arrive in this country until 1853 from the West Coast of America.
 Whatever its exact age, and despite its attempts to lean away from the winds off the fells, don't worry.
 Our tree surgeon assures us, the tree is deep rooted and not going anywhere.

 The name Lowbyer is believed to come from a corruption of law byer – as in by-law - the local law court; though byre also comes from Viking for farm or estate.
 Up to 1964, every year on Lady Day (25th March) the manor court of Alston Moor and rent payment sessions were held in this house since it was first built.
 The open air moot court was probably held on this site – which is high, open ground, hundreds of years before the first Jacobite blood was spilt.
 But our researches continue, and we will keep you posted.
 Lastly, the question we are often asked, is the manor haunted?
 Depends on what you believe.
 But the house has a lovely warm and loving feel to it, so if previous occupants do still keep a watching brief, we would like to feel that they approve of life here at Lowbyer.

-The present owners, Laura and Richard Elston, hope that you will find your stay at Lowbyer Manor an enjoyable, peaceful, and refreshing experience.
+The owners hope that you will find your stay at Lowbyer Manor an enjoyable, peaceful, and refreshing experience.